 Date:

-670 Vrs
+Let's write

-Let's write 200 1
+Let's write

-Zur Not and a second
+ann the

 Why did the ant want to swim?

 What happened to her?

 How did the dove save her?

 How did the ant save the dove?

-Do you think this folk tale is abo out something that really han ppened?
-Say why
+Do you think this folk tale is about something that really happened?
+Say why.

-for something that really hap penea: say why.

-In which soason of the year do you think this
+In which season of the year do you think this

-In which season of the year do y folk tale took place?
-Choose one autumn summer winter
+folk tale took place?
+Choose one and circle it. spring autumn summer winter

-Why do you say so? ·
+Why do you say so?

-The story is a fable which is like answers and circle the number. noose one of these
+The story is a fable which is like a folk tale.
+What is a fable?
+Choose one of these

-1. A story with animal character R
+answers and circle the number.
+1. A story with animal characters that teaches a lesson 9

-2. A story of gods and heroes SR. T
+2. A story of gods and heroes 2

-3. A short letter What do you think this fable tea aches us?
+3. A short letter Share what do you think this fable teaches us?

-2
+d'

-flowing strongly tiny
+flowing strongly tiny X

+Let's write - · · ·

-Let's write small several
+small several Several

-Let's write Match the words on the left small suddenly several unexpectedly
+SmallseveralMatch the words on the left with their meaning on thesuddenly manyunexpectedly mounted

-Let's write small several

-26 5 Thinking about the ant and the dove Term 1 - Week 7-8 Choose three words that describe the ant and circle them. brave Choose three words that describe the ant and circle them. brave Silly Naughty Vain Caring daring Mow use the three words to write three sentences.
-0 Re-read the fable of the ant and the dove and then complete this information.
-The title of the fable The setting of the fable The characters in the fable The conflict in the fable ¢ The solution The moral 54 et's talk Work in your groups.
+26 Thinking about the ant and the dove

+Term 1 - Week 7-8 Choose three words that describe the ant and circle them. cowardly brave silly naughty vain caring daring Now use the three words to write three sentences.

+Let's write The title of the fable

+The setting of the fable ¢

+The characters in the fable

+The conflict in the fable

+The solution

+The moral

+CORDER CORDER

+ΕA